An android emulator will let you run android apps & games on your PC.

-The popularity of the Android platform for mobile devices continues to grow, and this has led to the rise in the number of Android emulators available for PC.
-If you’re not up to speed about exactly what these are used for, it’s a software program that you can run on your PC, and once installed it will allow you to run the Android OS, and therefore Android apps, on your Windows PC and sometimes Macs.
+If you’re not up to speed about exactly what these are used for, it’s a software program that runs on your PC using virtualization technology.
+Once installed, an android emulator program will allow you to run the Android OS, and therefore Android apps/games on your Windows PC and Mac computers.

+The number of Android emulators available for PC has grown.
 So what is the point of using an Android emulator?
 There are several reasons why people might want to run Android apps on a PC.
 For example, developers might use an emulator on their PCs to test apps they are currently working on, while others might want to play Android games that aren’t available for PC.
-Alternatively, some may simply enjoy the experience of playing a favorite game on a larger screen, want to use a mouse and keyboard approach to gaming, or want to run communication apps such as Snapchat, Viber, Whatsapp and more on a desktop.
-Others might choose an emulator to check out different Android operating systems to see which they prefer before deciding what one to use on their mobile device, and using an Android emulator also means that even users without an Android smartphone can download apps from the Google Play Store to their PCs.
+Alternatively, some may enjoy the experience of playing a favorite game on a larger screen, want to use a mouse and keyboard approach to gaming, or want to run communication apps such as Snapchat, Viber, Whatsapp, and more on a desktop.
+Others might choose an emulator to check out different Android operating systems to see which they prefer before deciding what to use on their mobile device.
+Using an Android emulator also means that even users without an Android smartphone can download apps from the Google Play Store to their PCs.

-This is one of the best-known Android emulators for PC but is still based on Android 4.4.4 Kitkat meaning it’s not an obvious choice for developers.
-BlueStacks was among the first in this field and is still a solid and stable choice with one-click installation, although it can be resource intensive.
-The Google Play Store comes pre-installed, and BlueStacks has some handy features, for instance, it supports multitasking as well as seamless integration with peripherals.
-Additionally, users can stream to Facebook Live via BlueStacks TV, and can also live stream to Twitch.
-The amount of ads can be annoying though, but upgrading to a paid premium version will avoid this and also offers additional support.
+Bluestacks is one of the best-known Android emulators for PC.
+BlueStacks was among the first in this field and is still a solid and stable choice with one-click installation, although it can be resource-intensive.
+The Google Play Store comes pre-installed, and BlueStacks has some handy features.
+For instance, it supports multitasking as well as seamless integration with peripherals.
+It also includes key-mapping and custom settings for many games.
+Additionally, users can stream to Facebook Live via BlueStacks TV and can also live stream to Twitch.
+The number of ads can be annoying, but upgrading to a paid premium version will avoid this and offer additional support.

 Andy dubs itself “your desktop mobile” and offers a full Android experience such as launchers, games, and communications apps, and users can also install root access.
 It has an appealing interface, and recent changes have led to improved navigation and mouse responsiveness.
 It doesn’t quite have all of the bells and whistles of some other Android emulators for PC, but it’s a pretty solid offering, although some users report glitches in getting Andy to work properly.

-This is built on X86 Architecture and works well most of the time, although it can be buggy to the odd occasion.
-It’s a newer addition on the Android emulator scene with Google Play Store by default, support for the majority of the keyboard, mouse, and trackpad peripherals (either wired or wireless), and support for both AMD and Intel platforms.
-Users can record straight from the Android emulation screen and save as video, run multiple accounts, and install apps by dragging and dropping, and thanks to HD resolution the display is still crisp on larger screens.
+KO PLAYER is built on X86 Architecture and works well most of the time, although it can be buggy to the odd occasion.
+It’s a newer addition on the Android emulator scene with Google Play Store by default, support for most of the keyboard, mouse, and trackpad peripherals (either wired or wireless), and support for both AMD and Intel platforms.
+Users can record straight from the Android emulation screen and save as video, run multiple accounts, and install apps by dragging and dropping, and thanks to HD resolution, the display is still crisp on larger screens.

-YouWave is a Windows-based Android emulator and is free for the Android Ice Cream Sandwich version that contains ads, although you’ll have to pay to download the Lollipop version that removes ads if that’s your preference.
+YouWave is a Windows-based Free Android emulator.
 It has been developed over time and is simple enough to install and works well, but it isn’t an all-singing, all-dancing Android emulator for PC like some.
-However, you can’t knock it for basic gaming purposes and it doesn’t require high-end system configuration so will suit some better than others.
+However, you can’t knock it for basic gaming purposes, and it doesn’t require high-end system configuration so that it will suit some better than others.